vmsaif/vehicle-dashboard/docs/api_documentation.md

 # API Documentation

 ## Overview
-This document provides API documentation for `dataController.js` of the `vehicle-dashboard` project.
-The controller handles data interactions with the database through the Supabase client.
+The API is used to fetch and update vehicle data in the database.
+The frontend fetches data from the database using API endpoints managed by the backend.
+The backend updates the database when the user interacts with the vehicle settings.
+The database sends real-time updates to the frontend.

 ## API Methods